OpenID Connect (OIDC) and OAuth2 client and filters

 quarkus.oidc-client.grant-options.password.password=alice

-It can be further customized by using a quarkus.oidc-client.grant-options.password configuration prefix, similar to how the client credentials grant can be customized.
+It can be further customized with the quarkus.oidc-client.grant-options.password configuration prefix, similar to the client credentials grant.

 Other grants